An Adversarial Approach to Identification: Main result

 \begin{asm} $\mathcal{Z}$ is a Polish space. \end{asm}

-\begin{asm} For all $\theta \in \Theta$, there exists some $\sigma$-finite positive measure $\lambda_\theta \in \mathfrak{B}(\mathcal{Z})$ with respect to which every $\mu \in \M_\theta$ is continuous. \end{asm} Assumption \ref{A:zero} allows for a broad class of random variables, including continuous, discrete, and mixed types, and excludes random variables with support in non-metrizable or non-separable spaces -- rarely encountered in econometrics.
+\begin{asm} For all $\theta \in \Theta$, there exists some $\sigma$-finite positive measure $\lambda_\theta \in \mathfrak{B}(\mathcal{Z})$ with respect to which every $\mu \in \M_\theta$ is continuous. \end{asm} Assumption \ref{A:zero} accommodates random variables $Z$ supported on various separable spaces, and excludes spaces that are non-metrizable, which rarely arise in econometric applications.
 Assumption \ref{A:one} requires that measures in $\mathcal{M}_\theta$ be well-behaved with respect to a $\sigma$-finite Borel measure $\lambda_{\theta}$ that is allowed to vary with $\theta$.
-The assumption is mild, allowing for a mixture of discrete and continuous components in $Z$, and excluding singular measures.
-We discuss why this assumption is necessary in Section \ref{sec:additional_remark}, while in Section \ref{sec:convexityinmodels} we relax this assumption within the context of semiparametric models.
-Dropping Assumption \ref{A:one} recovers an outer set.
+The assumption is mild, allowing for a broad class of random variables, including continuous, discrete, and mixed types, and excluding singular measures.
+We discuss the necessity of this assumption in Remark \ref{A2.2_necessary} in Section \ref{sec:additional_remark}, while in Section \ref{sec:nonlinearpanels} we relax it.